Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Generalities on fundamental groups

 \subsection{De Rham realizations}

 We will also need the ``de Rham realizations'' of the above algebraic groups, whose definitions we now recall.
-Let $L$ be a field of characteristic zero and let $X$ be a smooth $L$-scheme.
+Let $L$ be a field of characteristic zero (which will be a local field $F_\pri$ in our application), and let $X$ be a smooth $L$-scheme.
 As in \cite[\S1]{Kim-alb}, let $\Un(X)$ be the Tannakian category of unipotent vector bundles with integrable connection on $X$.

 For each $n \geq 1$, let $\left<\Un_n(X)\right>$ be the full Tannakian subcategory of $\Un(X)$ generated by bundles with connection $(\VV, \nabla_\VV\colon \VV \to \Omega_{X/L} \tensor \VV)$ with index of unipotency at most $n$, i.e., such that there exists a filtration